 Hello food lovers!

-of the summer are a welcome arrival in my Indiana garden.
+The first Cucumbers of the summer are a welcome arrival in my Indiana garden.
 I coax the Dill Weed to hold on until the first cycle of cukes is ready to be picked.
 Then, one of the first pickles that I make are these tasty Fresh Kosher Dills!

 This simple recipe is like the old open barrel pickles that were featured in vintage delicatessens.
 My Mother made these pickles every summer for family and friends in Chicago.
 It is a taste that brings back fond memories of working in the kitchen with my Mother.